 Avoiding slips and falls

 If you don’t have carpet all throughout the house, slipping can be a danger.
 A simple dropped ice cube in the kitchen could cause trouble later in the day.
-Be mindful of spills, and clean them up immediately.
+Be mindful of spills, clean them up immediately, and utilize Modern PVC Tablecloths.

 Keep the floors and pathways free of debris like stray shoes or children’s toys.
 You could also consider reorganizing furniture to minimize bumps, bruises, and stubbed toes.